 The smell will always be the most effective way of keeping your cat away from cables.
 As soon as they get close enough to a disagreeable aroma, your cat will walk away.

 Mint and citrus fruit are notable cat deterrents.
 Even applying a product like Vicks VapoRub will be effective.
 Alternatively, get a cat repellent spray from a local or online store.

 If your cat is curious enough to ignore the unfavorable aroma, think about touch.
 Cats do not like sticky feelings under the paws.
-They certainly won’t like them around their mouth.
+They certainly won’t like them around their mouths.

 You cannot use glue because it is toxic when licked and swallowed.
 Consider double-sided sticky tape, though.
 This is available from any hardware store.